It is the moment almost every teen in America dreams about: getting their driver’s license.

 Current Florida legislation does not offer special consideration if the driver involved in a car accident is underage.
 Most of these cases are judged just as if all parties are adults: the police will arrive at the scene, statements will be taken, a report will be written.
 Even the insurance claims can go forward just the same.

-If the accident was minor and had no severe repercussion, then the matters will most likely be resolved through the insurance company.
-Each party will file a claim with their company and ask for money to cover the damages.
+If the accident was minor and had no severe repercussion, then the matters will most likely be resolved through the car insurance companies.
+Each party will file a claim with their insurance company and ask for car insurance payment to cover the damages.
 However, if the consequences are more serious and someone got hurt, then the question of fault arises.

 The good news is that if the teen didn’t cause the car accident, then they are automatically not liable for damages.
 Their lack of experience becomes irrelevant, and the teen or the parents can demand compensation from the driver responsible for the crash..